lin7lic/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_OS_v2.md

 classoption: oneside
 code-block-font-size: \scriptsize
 ---
-# Offensive Security Lab and Exam Penetration Test Report
+# Offensive Security OSCP Exam Report

 ## Introduction

-The Offensive Security Lab and Exam penetration test report contains all efforts that were conducted in order to pass the Offensive Security course.
+The Offensive Security Exam penetration test report contains all efforts that were conducted in order to pass the Offensive Security course.
-This report should contain all lab data in the report template format as well as all items that were used to pass the overall exam.
-This report will be graded from a standpoint of correctness and fullness to all aspects of the lab and exam.
+This report should contain all items that were used to pass the overall exam and it will be graded from a standpoint of correctness and fullness to all aspects of the exam.
 The purpose of this report is to ensure that the student has a full understanding of penetration testing methodologies as well as the technical knowledge to pass the qualifications for the Offensive Security Certified Professional.

 ## Objective